kainino0x/cis565final/README.md

 Edge loops?

+##Stream Compaction
+In order to reduce gpu-cpu memory transfer.

 ##Island Detection
+Low priority, necessary both before and after partial fracture.
+If implemented, then partial fracture needs to be in its own kernel or loop.

 ##Partial Fracture
 ###Algorithm:
 * label each cell as "affected" or "not affected"
 * after the intersection algorithm runs, combine all "not affected" fracture pieces into a single mesh (for our purposes, put them all into a single cell)
-* perform island detection on that mesh
+* (optional) perform island detection on that mesh